 Another use case for indoor mapping is in retail.
 You can create an in-store map that guides the shopper throughout your grocery store with real-time turn-by-turn navigation.
 Users can simply type in the product that they're looking for, and the app will provide them with the best route to direct them to the correct aisle.
 You can even enhance the user experience by including more details in the indoor map, such as prices, stock, and promotions.

 Store associates will find indoor positioning useful as well.
 Saving time and money by optimizing shopping routes to help your workers fulfill orders more efficiently.

+Stadiums and arenas are notoriously complex facilities.
+Between the parking area and the stadium property, you'll find plenty of use for indoor mapping.
 Indoor mapping solutions can tell visitors exactly where their seats are, show line lengths at different points, and guide them to the right location.
 Important elements like bathrooms, concessionaires, stores, and others can also be mapped.
-Integrations with IPS enable you to push customized offers that are triggered by proximity and the user’s past preferences for a more personalized experience.
+Integrations with IPS enable you to push customized offers that are triggered by proximity and the user's past preferences for a more personalized experience.

 And if you need to change the stadium layout on the fly, whether to host a different type of event or to adhere to social distancing protocols, indoor mapping solutions provide you with the flexibility you need to update maps quickly.

 One of the more common indoor positioning use cases is in office buildings.
 More and more businesses are moving towards a “smart office” model, with Wi-Fi integrations and mobile apps enhancing the user experience.

 Digital mapping software helps office buildings keep employee floor plans up-to-date, while increasing employee productivity and satisfaction.
 Employees can search and locate meeting rooms, offices, washrooms, and other building amenities.
 Indoor positioning allows offices to implement additional services such as desk booking, meeting room reservation and contact monitoring.